Hybrid Action Reinforcement Learning for Quantum Architecture Search: Introduction

 \section{Introduction}

-In the Noisy Intermediate-Scale Quantum (NISQ) era~(\citet{bharti2022noisy}), current quantum hardware remains constrained by limited qubit counts and significant noise.
-Consequently, \textit{hybrid quantum--classical algorithms} have emerged as the dominant paradigm for achieving near-term quantum advantage.
-These methods rely on iterative feedback loops between a quantum processor and a classical optimizer, and their effectiveness largely depends on the design of the underlying \textit{Parameterized Quantum Circuit} (PQC), also known as an \textit{ansatz}.
-Representative examples include the Variational Quantum Eigensolver (VQE)~(\citet{peruzzo2014variational}), the Quantum Approximate Optimization Algorithm (QAOA)~(\citet{farhi2014quantum}), and various variational quantum machine learning models~(\citet{schuld2021effect, meyer2023exploiting}).
+In the Noisy Intermediate-Scale Quantum (NISQ) era~\cite{bharti2022noisy}, current quantum hardware remains constrained by limited effective circuit depth and significant noise.
+Consequently, \textit{variational quantum algorithms} (a prominent class of hybrid quantum--classical methods) have emerged as the dominant paradigm for achieving near-term quantum advantage~\cite{mcclean2016theory}.
+These methods rely on iterative feedback loops between a quantum processor and a classical optimizer, and their effectiveness largely depends on the design of the underlying \textit{Parameterized Quantum Circuit} (PQC)~(or \textit{ansatz}~\cite{mcclean2016theory}).
+Prominent examples include the Variational Quantum Eigensolver (VQE)~\cite{peruzzo2014variational}, the Quantum Approximate Optimization Algorithm (QAOA)~\cite{farhi2014quantum}, and various variational quantum machine learning models~\cite{schuld2021effect, meyer2023exploiting}.

-Among them, the VQE framework provides a prototypical example for illustrating how PQCs are used in practice: it estimates the ground-state energy of a molecular Hamiltonian by optimizing the parameters of a quantum circuit to minimize the expected energy

-where $H$ denotes the molecular Hamiltonian and $|\psi(\boldsymbol{\theta})\rangle$ is the variational quantum state.
-Hence, the performance of VQE—and more generally of hybrid quantum–classical algorithms—critically depends on the structure and expressivity of the chosen PQC.

-While several PQC (ansatz) families have been proposed—such as hardware-efficient, chemically inspired, and problem-specific templates—most are still designed manually or follow rigid heuristic patterns.
-However, such hand-crafted circuits often struggle to generalize across problem domains or adapt to hardware noise and connectivity constraints, thereby limiting scalability, expressivity, and robustness on realistic NISQ devices~(\citet{mcclean2018barren, du2020expressive, jose2022error}).
-These challenges underscore the need for \textit{automated Quantum Architecture Search} (QAS), which seeks to discover PQC structures optimized for specific tasks and hardware characteristics.
-In this context, VQE is commonly employed as a downstream evaluation task, as its optimized energy $E(\boldsymbol{\theta})$ directly reflects the effectiveness of the discovered quantum architectures.
+Because the performance of variational quantum algorithms critically depends on the choice of parameterized quantum circuits (PQCs), considerable effort has been devoted to designing effective ansatz structures.
+While several PQC families have been proposed, such as hardware-efficient~\cite{kandala2017hardware}, chemically inspired~\cite{zeng2023quantum}, and problem-specific~\cite{peruzzo2014variational, skolik2023equivariant} templates, these designs are typically constructed manually or rely on fixed heuristic patterns.
+However, such hand-crafted circuits often struggle to generalize across different problem instances or system sizes, or to adapt to hardware noise and connectivity constraints, thereby limiting scalability, expressivity, and robustness on realistic NISQ devices~\cite{mcclean2018barren, du2020expressive, jose2022error}.
+These challenges motivate \textit{Quantum Architecture Search} (QAS)~\cite{zhang2022differentiable}, which aims to automatically design PQC ansatz tailored to a given task and hardware constraints.